 Aura is the daughter of Perivia from Phrygia and Titan Lelanda.
 A divine personification of the Wind from the plural form, Aurae, “Breezes.”
 She is one of the daughters of the Anemoi and belonged to the circle of Artemis and shared with her the huntress experience.
 The most well-known Aurae is Chione; a daughter of Boreas (the North Wind); Chione is also a goddess of the Winter season and snow.

 Auras association with horses puts her in the shamanic family of the “wind horse” which means she travels in-between the worlds and is not limited to the physical world.
 Aura as Chione is the goddess personification of snow and of winter; as the goddess of winter, she is often depicted accompanying the seasonal Horae; Thallo (Spring), Auxo (Summer), and Carpo (Autumn).
 Chione is an Aurae (the daughters of the Anemoi) and daughter of Boreas, the god of the North (wind), and Orithyia, the lady of mountain gales.

-Aurae are also said to partially resemble Ghosts, and can become part of the breeze or can prevent it.
+Aurae are also said to partially resemble Ghosts which makes her the positive side of the Banshee in the maiden aspect.
+She becomes part of the breeze or can prevent it.
 They appear to disappear into the air, which, along with the fact that they glide, is why they are often mistaken for Spirits of the Departed.
 They are also said to sometimes work with Aeolus, Master of Winds, and are the more gentle cousins of the Harpies.

 Anemoi were wind goddesses and gods who were each ascribed a cardinal direction from which their respective winds came and were each associated with various seasons and weather conditions.
 The Anemoi Goddesses are the Aurae who are the Wind (but then later demoted to wind nymphs).